 What I decided to do was use my own knowledge and a variety of purchased curricula to create my own math curriculum for each grade.
 You can read more about my methodology here.
 This curriculum consists of 10 problems per week for 36 weeks.
 The 10 weekly problems are each very distinct and cover 10 different subject areas.
 The weeks progressively get more difficult.

-So far this strategy has been working well with my kids, the oldest of which will be starting 7th grade math next year.
-(I don’t have an answer key made, so it will be a while before I post that one, but send me a message if you want the 7th grade questions and I will email them to you.)
+So far this strategy has been working well with my kids, the oldest of which will be starting 8th grade next year.
+(The seventh-grade (pre-algebra) curriculum and Algebra 1 curricula are complete, but currently only available in my Patreon membership community.
+Email me if you would like a sample.)
 All of my kids test at or above grade level.
 I admit it does take a leap of faith to approach math this way.
-I find the strengths of this approach to be that it has helped with critical thinking skills and an openness to trying new problems.
+In addition to taking far less time, I find the strengths of this approach to be that it has helped with critical thinking skills and an openness to trying new problems.

 What this curriculum is lacking is the practice required to become quick at math facts.
-As a research scientist and engineer, I can affirm that addition, subtraction, multiplication, and division are a very small part of math.
+As a research scientist and engineer with a PhD, I can affirm that addition, subtraction, multiplication, and division are a very small part of math.
 While it is important to not be dependent on a calculator, I would never do math by hand in my career.
 The outcome is too important and computers are too reliable to allow for the possibility of human error.

-Whether you use this as your full curriculum or are just supplementing to locate gaps in your child’s math education, I hope this Miminalist Math curricula is helpful to you!
+Whether you use these worksheets as your full curriculum or are just supplementing to locate gaps in your child’s math education, I hope this Minimalist Math curricula is helpful to you!

 Related Links